tozd/docker-meteor/README.md

 When you are extending this image, you can add a script `/etc/service/meteor/run.initialization` which will be run at a container startup, after the container is initialized, but before the Meteor application is run.

+If you have to do anything to the base Docker image, before your Meteor application starts building (e.g., installing an Ubuntu package), add a `docker-source.sh` file to the root of your Meteor application and it will be run before the build.